Designing Your Life

 Designing Your Life: How to Build a Well-Lived, Joyful Life is a book by Bill Burnett and Dave Evans that aims to help readers organize themselves through journaling and design thinking.

 The New York Times best-selling book was published in 2016 by Knopf Doubleday Publishing Group and utilizes a series of exercises throughout its eleven chapters in order to provide others with a sense of structure in their lives.
-These creative and thought provoking exercises allow the reader to reflect on their life and determine what they should do with their future.
+These creative and thought-provoking exercises allow the reader to reflect on their life and determine what they should do with their future.
 They can then generate a road map and plan how to accomplish their goals.

-About the authors
+Authors

 Bill Burnett is the current executive director of the Design Program at Stanford.
-He has a BS and MS in product design and has designed numerous products throughout his career.
+He has a Bachelor of Science and Master of Science in product design and has designed numerous products throughout his career.
 He obtained a design award for designing the first ever slate computer and also helps advise startups.
-He is also currently on the Board of VOZ.

 Dave Evans currently works alongside Burnett at the Design Program at Stanford.
 At a young age he worked at Apple where he helped design and market their first mouse.
 He then joined Electronic Arts as the first VP of Talent.
-In addition to co-writing Designing Your Life, he currently works with startups and non profit organizations.
+In addition to co-writing Designing Your Life, he currently works with startups and nonprofit organizations.

-Summary of chapters
+Origins

+The book started off as an experimental Stanford University course of the same name that juniors and seniors would enroll in, similarly based in design thinking concepts and techniques.
+The aim was to prepare students to navigate life and work after graduation.
+The course launched in spring 2010, and at one point, 17% of university students were enrolled in the course.

+The course was divided into two parts: reframing the problem and then teaching the tools and ideas.
+During the course, students learned about gratitude, generosity, self-awareness, adaptability.
+The course was pass or fail, and the final exam was to present three different five-year plans to their peers, sometimes coined "odyssey plans" among students.
+Some students claim to have a sense of purpose and determination to solve problems after completing this exercise.

+Chapter summaries

 Start Where You Are

-The book asks the reader to reflect on four areas of life: health, work, play, and love, and to gauge each of them on a scale of 1-10.
-This self analysis is done in order for the reader to get a sense of what aspects of their life need the most (or least) attention.
+The book asks the reader to reflect on four areas of life (health, work, play, and love) and to gauge each of them on a scale of 1-10.
+This self-analysis is done for the reader to get a sense of what aspects of their life need the most (or least) attention.
 The book also promotes the idea of writing about each of these facets of life and how they intertwine with the uniqueness offered by the individual in the situation who is adhering to the journey within and through the process.